South-Central Section

 Not a Member?
 Join or Renew.

-• The online application will be available beginning 15 January and must be completed no later than 1 April.
-Funding decisions will be made 30 April, with funds being mailed to successful applicants by 15 May.
+• The online application will be available beginning 15 January and must be completed no later than 10 April.
+Funding decisions will be made after 15 May, with funds being mailed to successful applicants by 15 June.

 • Funded students are expected to expend the funds as stated in the proposal; return any unexpended funds to the Section Secretary; and submit a one-page-maximum written report of the research and disposition of funds to the Section Secretary within three months of completion of the project.